Scoop-Tech/scpx-wallet/README.md

 Release Candidate 3

 Scoop is a decentralised, open-source multi-platform and multi-asset HD ([BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki)) wallet framework.
-The architecture is intended to allow for rapid deployment of additional crypto assets into the framework, and the modular addition of additional blockchain features (see [Roadmap](./ROADMAP.md)).
+The architecture is intended to allow for rapid deployment of additional crypto assets into the framework, and the modular addition of additional blockchain features (see [Roadmap](#Roadmap) below).

-The architectural components of Scoop are (collectively, "SCPX") as follows:
+The architectural components of Scoop are as follows:

   * **SCPX-WALLET** - Core Wallet (this repo) - node.js and browser-compatible core wallet functions (layer 1 encryption)
   * **SCPX-APP** - [Wallet Web Client](https://x.scoop.tech) (layer 0 encryption)